Features

 Press

-Ctrl+Sto sync all worktree sessions withorigin/main - On rebase conflicts, Thurbox automatically sends a resolution prompt to Claude
+Ctrl+Sto sync all worktree sessions withorigin/main - On rebase conflicts, Thurbox automatically sends a resolution prompt to the agent

 - Closing a session automatically removes the worktree